litestar-org/fast-query-parsers/README.md

 ### Repository Setup

-1. Run `cargo install` to setup the rust dependencies and `poetry install` to setup the python dependencies.
+1. Run `cargo build` to set up the rust dependencies and `pdm install` to set up the python dependencies.
 2. Install the pre-commit hooks with `pre-commit install` (requires [pre-commit](https://pre-commit.com/)).

 ### Building

-Run `poetry run maturin develop --release --strip` to install a release wheel (without debugging info).
+Run `pdm run maturin develop --release --strip` to install a release wheel (without debugging info).
 This wheel can be used in tests and benchmarks.

 ### Benchmarking

 There are basic benchmarks using pyperf in place.
-To run these execute `poetry run python benchrmarks.py`.
+To run these execute `pdm run python benchmarks.py`.